Fly-Fishing

 Cannabis: the property's rules are conservative.
 Tinctures and edibles in the room are generally fine; indoor smoke is out; outdoor consumption is case-by-case (ask the front desk).
 The surrounding land is private.
 Nearest licensed dispensary: MANOR CANNA, 25 minutes southeast.

-## The DeBruce
+The DeBruce

+Location: DeBruce, on the Willowemoc.
 The setting: a renovated historical inn with contemporary dining, 1,500 acres of private water, and room accommodations that sit comfortably in the small-luxury-hotel category.
 The DeBruce runs a serious restaurant (the in-house kitchen has pulled James Beard-level attention since its 2018 relaunch) and a full-service bar.

 Best for: guests who want the fishing-lodge model upgraded to 21st-century kitchen standards.
 Couples, small groups.